stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Gladys Moore Vaderbilt]({{ site.pics_url }}20240721_114222.jpg)

-The room on the right of the main room included a piano and was where someone got married.
+The room on the right of the main room included a piano.
+Someone was married in that room.

 ![Breakers Piano Room]({{ site.pics_url }}20240709_110842.jpg)